Hospitality Experience and Why We lack Seamless Travel Experiences

 Since we touched on technology, I would be remiss if I did not mention Ivy, my hotel’s digital concierge.
 At best, Ivy was unfriendly.
 And at times, Ivy was clueless.

-At the EXACT moment when I called the front desk to ask for Wifi assistance, Ivy texted me saying she can help me with my WiFi password.
+At the EXACT moment I called the front desk to ask for Wifi assistance, Ivy texted me saying she can help with my WiFi password.
 Clearly, she did not get the memo that there would be no internet all weekend.

 So Ivy was, to say the least, useless.
 And frustrating.
 She actually added to my dissatisfaction.
 The experience would have been better (and more hospitable) without the digital concierge.
 Imagine that!
 This casino actually spent money to erode a service level.
 Why?
 Because they thought, since IT is not a customer-facing function, it does not need to understand (or be involved with) the hospitality side of things.

 So, next time you wonder what hospitality is, remember this article.
 Motivate and empower all your employees to deliver empathy-driven, seamless experiences to your customers.
 Even if that means spending more dollars on training everyone (including yourself!) on the hospitality standards that your brand will drive and mapping out the right processes and technology to connect all parties involved in making the magic called hospitality happen!

 Top 5 Customer Experience Design Principles in 2021